brimoo/GoExercises/README.md

 * __Anagrams__: User enters a word and a list of words.
 Outputs words from the list that are anagrams of the first word.

 * __HelloTCP__: Listens to TCP connection on port 4000 and prints "Hello!" to the connection.

+* __EchoTCP__: Listens to a TCP connection on port 4000 and echoes anything that is written on the connection.